-This policy applies to students.
+This policy applies only to students.
+All children and teens visiting our campus are also subject to the terms and conditions of this Technology Acceptable Use Policy.
 Students and parents are required to read this Acceptable Use Policy and signify compliance annually by signing the school's Student Handbook.

-Junior and Country Day School student technology use will be supervised by teachers.
+Junior and Country Day School students will be supervised by teachers at all times and will only use technology under the supervision of a teacher.

-Middle School students are expected to be responsible in their use of school technologies and the Internet at such a level that they may use these resources without direct supervision.
+Middle School students are expected to be responsible in their technology and Internet use at such a level that they may use these devices without direct supervision.

-Senior School students are expected to be responsible in their use of school technologies and the Internet at such a level that they may use these resources without direct supervision.
+Senior School students are expected to be responsible in their technology and Internet use at such a level that they may use these devices without direct supervision.